 10. Work Opportunity Tax Credit

-The size of the credit depends on which of these categories your employee belongs to, how many of those employees you hired the past year, and how many hours they worked.
+The credit size depends on which of these categories your employee belongs to, how many of those employees you hired the past year, and how many hours they worked.
 Businesses that employ veterans and long-term family assistance recipients reportedly tend to receive the highest credits.

 Which Tax Terms Should All Entrepreneurs Know?